tus/tus-resumable-upload-protocol/protocol.md

 partial uploads until they are concatenated to form a final upload.
 The length of the final upload MUST be the sum of the length of all partial uploads.

-In order to create a new final upload the Client MUST add the `Upload-Concat` header to the upload creation request.
+In order to create a new final upload, the Client MUST add the `Upload-Concat` header to the upload creation request.
 The value MUST be `final` followed by a semicolon and a space-separated list of the partial upload URLs that need to be concatenated.
 The partial uploads MUST be concatenated as per the order specified in the list.